SWIFTSIM/SWIFT/doc/RTD/source/ZoomSimulations/cell_structures.rst

 ..
 Zoom cell structures
-   Will Roper, 14th March 2024
+   Will Roper, 20th November 2024

 Cell Construction and Their Hierarchy
 =====================================

-At it's root SWIFT is a cartesian grid of cells holding particles, on which computations can be performed.
-When defining a single cartesian grid for a zoom simulation the calculation becomes inbalanced with most of the work confined to a single (or handful of) cell(s).
-To combat this a hierachy of cell grids is introduced to better resolve the work.
+SWIFT uses a Cartesian grid of cells populated with particles, which serves as the basis for performing computations.
+When using a single grid for a zoom simulation, the workload is by definition exceedingly imbalanced, with most of the work concentrated in a single cell or a small number of cells.
+To address this imbalance, we introduce a hierarchy of cell grids to distribute the workload more effectively.

-There are two possible heirarchies that can be used depending on the geometry of the zoom simulation: (i) a two part hierachy with background cells and zoom cells nested at a certain depth inside the background cells, (iii) a three part hierachy with background cells, buffer cells, and zoom cells.
-Buffer cells are nested at a certain depth inside the background cells, with zoom cells then nested at a further depth inside the buffer cells.
-The former is used when the zoom region is large relative to the parent box, the latter when the zoom region is small relative to the parent box.
+There are two types of hierarchies used, depending on the zoom simulation's geometry:

+   1. Two-level hierarchy: This hierarchy consists of background cells and zoom cells, where the zoom cells are nested at a certain depth inside the background cells.
+   2. Three-level hierarchy: This hierarchy has background cells, buffer cells, and zoom cells.
+The buffer cells are nested inside the background cells, while the zoom cells are nested within the buffer cells.

+The two-level hierarchy is used when the zoom region is relatively large compared to the background cells.
+The three-level hierarchy is employed when the zoom region is small compared to the background cells.
+Examples of each setup are shown below.

-Ultimately which method is used is automatically chosen by SWIFT based on the parameters defined the zoom region geometry and the high resolution particle distribution.
-If the zoom region can be aligned with the edges of background cells without adding too much padding around the high-resolution particles then only background and zoom cells are needed.
-Buffers cells will automatically be added when the padding to align background and zoom cells increases the zoom region size by a factor of 2.
+The choice of hierarchy is automatically made by SWIFT based on the parameters defining the zoom region geometry and the distribution of high-resolution particles.
+If the zoom region can align well with the background cell edges without adding excessive padding, only background cells and zoom cells are used.
+Buffer cells are automatically added when the padding needed to align the zoom and background cells increases the zoom region size by more than a factor of 2.

 Large Zoom Regions
 ------------------